usagov/USAGov-Platform-API-Documentation/README.md

 The base URL for the API is https://platform-api.usa.gov/api/v1/usagov/.
 Append the API call and format you’d like to make to this URL.

-Currently, two output formats are available:
+The API currently supports the JSON format:

 1. JSON (such as https://platform-api.usa.gov/api/v1/usagov/directory_records.json)
-2. JSONP (such as https://platform-api.usa.gov/api/v1/usagov/directory_records.jsonp?callback=callmemaybe).
-When requesting JSONP, you should include a callback parameter with the name of the callback function you would like called.

 For the purposes of this documentation, only JSON sample calls and results will be shown.

+To see the full API reference, please see our [wiki page](https://github.com/usagov/USAGov-Platform-API-Documentation/wiki).

 ### API Result Formats

 The USAGov Platform API returns results in json, with an optional callback parameter to enable jsonp support.

-## API Data Models

-To see the full reference for each individual model, see our [reference page](https://github.com/usagov/USAGov-Platform-API-Documentation/wiki).